ceurws/ceur-make-ui/README.md

 *"CEUR Make Graphical User Interface is a usable web frontend for supporting the workflow of publishing proceedings of scientific workshops"*

 CEUR Make Graphical User Interface or ceur-make-ui is a graphical user interface for [ceur-make](https://github.com/ceurws/ceur-make).
 CEUR Make Graphical User Interface tries to automate the workflow for publishing proceedings at [CEUR-WS.org](http://ceur-ws.org/) by providing a usable web frontend.
 It is a standalone software that could be used on any platform through browser.
-For development purposes, please refer to the **Up and Running** section.
+For development purposes, please refer to the **Up and Running** and **How to Play with the Code** section.

 **The live version will be up at the end of *December 2016*.
 Stay tuned for the link to the live address.**